JuaniV2002/weather_logger/README.md

 ## Overview

-This C program is a command-line application designed to **manage, analyze, and back up daily meteorological records**.
-Users can add, modify, delete, search, and list weather data stored in binary files.
+This C program is a command-line application designed to **manage and analyze daily meteorological records** using a human-readable CSV file.
+Users can add, modify, logically delete, search, and list weather data.
 The program handles data such as temperature, humidity, pressure, wind speed/direction, and precipitation for each day, providing an organized way to keep and analyze local weather history.

 ## Features